renatabiniek/moodbox/README.md

   A relational database was used for this project.
   The database consists of the following models: Tool, Category, Comment and a Django built-in User model.
-  The Tools model has been slightly amended during the developement to improve the database logic, and the Category model has been added at a later stage as well.
+  The Tools model has been slightly amended during the development to improve the database logic, and the Category model has been added at a later stage as well.
   Django AllAuth was used for user authentication.
   The database schema has been prepared using drawSQL.
-Limitations of the tool prevented accurate choice of field types (e.g. SlugField, CLoudinaryField).
+Limitations of the tool prevented accurate choice of field types (e.g. SlugField, CloudinaryField).

   *Final database schema:*